maheshdwaghmare/DecisionTreeHelper/README.md

 2. Create Application Pool in IIS with .Net Framework version as 'No Managed Code' and Manage pipelined mode as 'Integrated'.

-3. Publish Application in specific folder and copy contents viz. wwwroor folder.
+3. Publish Application in specific folder and copy contents viz. wwwroot folder.
 DLLs and web.config files in newly created folder under wwwroot.

 4. Create Website using already created App Pool and specify newly created folder path.